mamuso/trello-simple-standup-report/README.md

 Experimenting with an asynchronous standup model, using Trello as a base.
 The initial implementation supports only Trello to Slack and Yammer.

 ## How it works
 In a Trello board, make a list per person.
+Add the <@slack_id> if you want to notify people on slack as you post the message.

 ![Trello board](assets/board.png)